-The young Lions added another goal to the one they had netted before the interval, and the 2-0 margin was a fair representation of the exchanges.
+The young Lions added another goal to their first half strike, and the 2-0 margin was a fair representation of the exchanges.

 The Senior team that evening : Busby, McDowell, Butcher, Cooper, Vaughan, Scales, Aylott, Charles C. (Hall), Bedford, Humphries, Gill

-The Juniors had a convincing win against Crystal Palace at Upton Park on March 25, their 4-1 victory taking them into the Final of the London Youth F.A.
+The Juniors had a convincing win against Crystal Palace at Upton Park on March 25, their 4-1 victory taking them into the final of the London Youth F.A.
 Junior Cup.
-The first goal was a penalty converted by David Bedford, an attendance of 1,300 saw Gill net the second to put us two up at the interval, although Palace had worked hard to reduce the margin in the second 45-minutes, Bedford went on to gain his hat-trick in the second half.
+An attendance of 1,300 witnessed the first goal a penalty converted by David Bedford, and the second netted by Gill to put the Hammers two up at the interval.
+Although Palace had worked hard to reduce the margin in the second 45-minutes, Bedford went on to complete his hat-trick with two second-half strikes.